Stuycs-K/project03-final-9-gaor-chine/DEVLOG.md

 - added game_status to track progress of game, changes behavior of functions
 - tried to make start unavailable after game is in progress but parent program stalls and blocks commands

+### 2024-01-09 - Timeout with select, added prompts
+- created skeleton/beginnings of timer system using select timeout argument
+- game status changes between select timer and regular timer
+- created game end condition (1 client connected while game is in progress)
+- compiled 2/3 letter prompts to prompts.txt for later use

 ## Edmund Chin

 ### 2024-01-02 - Found Partner